 “Everybody’s got a little girl in their life,” the musician said, addressing the audience during his performance of the song.
 “Their daughter, their girlfriend, their wife, their mamma — it all goes by so fast.
 And they start out as little bitty babies, and their future’s looking bright.
 And I wrote this song for that little baby, who’s now not such a little baby anymore.”

-The song brought the father and daughter a long way from a tough time for the pair that occurred back in 2012.
-At the time, Stephanie Bongiovi, then 21, found herself at a low point when she was arrested for drug possession after a suspected heroin overdose in her Hamilton College dorm room, according to E!
-News.
+The father-daughter duo had come a long way since a tough period that occurred back in 2012.
+At the time, Stephanie Bongiovi, then 19, was arrested after a suspected heroin overdose in her Hamilton College dorm room and charged with drug-related violations.

-“Worst phone call ever,” Bon Jovi told Katie Couric on her "Katie" talkshow of the incident in March 2013, according to E!
+“Worst phone call ever,” Bon Jovi told Katie Couric on her "Katie" talk show of the incident in March 2013, according to E!
 News.

 The "It's My Life" singer said the incident was a major wake-up call for him, and he didn't know how to deal with the situation.